Current Ambassadors

 Analytical chemistry, mass spectrometry, analysis of transformations of organic matter in the subsurface

 I work with dissolved organic matter (DOM) using different mass spectrometric tools.
-DOM is a very complex mixture of soluble organic molecules of different origin; it represents the most mobile part of OM in the environment, and it reflects interactions between plants, microorganisms and the medium.
-I’m interested in 1) developing new mass spectrometric methods for structural description of DOM; 2) fate of DOM in the subsurface: it’s transformations during the passage through soil to aquifers and DOM dynamics in the aquifers.
+DOM is a very complex mixture of soluble organic molecules of different origin; it represents the most mobile part of OM in the environment, and it reflects interactions between plants, microorganisms, and the medium.
+I’m interested in 1) developing new mass spectrometric methods for structural description of DOM; 2) fate of DOM in the subsurface: its transformations during the passage through soil to aquifers ,and DOM dynamics in the aquifers.

 Open Science Facets